-The study area consisted of flat and cylindrical walls, square and cylindrical pillars, a grilled ceiling, doors with glass, and windows.
-These objects were representative flat and cylindrical surfaces.
-In the experiment, we used the Trimble Indoor Mobile Mapping System (TIMMS) integrated with an Inertial Measurement Unit (POS LV, Applanix), a wheel encoder, a LiDAR system (TX5, Trimble), and an omnidirectional camera (Ladybug 5, Point Grey) (see Figure 7).
-We acquired a 660-million color point cloud with TIMMS (see Figure 8).
+We used the Trimble Indoor Mobile Mapping System (TIMMS) integrated with an inertial measurement unit (IMU), a wheel encoder, a LiDAR system (TX5, Trimble), and an omnidirectional camera (Ladybug 5, Point Grey) (see Figure 6).
+We acquired a 880-million color point cloud with TIMMS (see Figure 7) in our university.

-Figure 7.
+Figure 6.
 TIMMS